networkx/nx-guides/content/algorithms/dag/index.md

 #### Step 3.
 Move from one level to the next.

-The main part of the algorithm is to move from one level to the next.
+Now, we will show how the algorithm moves from one level to the next.

-Until the current level(`zero_indegree`) is empty, we generate the next one.
+Inside the loop, the first generation to be considered (`this_generation`) is the collection of nodes that have zero in-degrees.

 We process all the vertices of the current level in variable `this_generation` and we store the next level in variable `zero_degree`.

-For each vertex from the current level(`this_generation`), we remove all of its outgoing edges.
+For each vertex inside `this_generation`, we remove all of its outgoing edges.

-If the input degree of some vertex is zeroed, then we add it to the next level and remove it from the `indegree_map` dictionary.
+Then, if the input degree of some vertex is zeroed as a result, then we add it to the next level `zero_indegree` and remove it from the `indegree_map` dictionary.

-After we have processed the current level(`this_generation`), we can yield it.
+After we have processed all of the nodes inside `this_generation`, we can yield it.

 ```
 while zero_indegree: